Here are the countries that have recognized a Palestinian state

 By Annette Choi, Lauren Kent, CNN

-(CNN) — A growing number of countries are pledging to recognize a Palestinian state, with more than 145 nations now joining the call for international recognition.
+(CNN) — A growing number of countries have recognized a Palestinian state, with more than 145 nations now joining the call for international recognition.

 Most of the nations that recognize a State of Palestine did so in 1988, following the Palestine National Council’s (PNC) declaration of the state.
 Many other non-Western states followed suit in the 1990s, 2000s and 2010s.